 Simple Meditation Techniques for Beginners

-Just One Breath (connecting dots)
+A Single Breath (connecting two dots)

 Note: